 Variant

-Falcon 20F is the representative branch of the Dassault Falcon 20 family, capturing the mature production branch that best represents the family in civil service.
+Falcon 20F is a partially retired member of the Dassault Falcon 20 family, known for the mature production branch that best represents the family in civil service.

 Specifications